§ 130.202. Definitions.

 (ii) Designed for general purpose lubrication or for use in a wide variety of applications.

-Multipurpose lubricantA lubricant designed for general purpose lubrication or for use in a wide variety of applications.
-The term does not include:(i) Multipurpose dry lubricants.
+(i) A lubricant designed for general purpose lubrication or for use in a wide variety of applications.

-(iii) Silicone-based multipurpose lubricants.
+(C) Silicone-based multipurpose lubricant.

-Multipurpose solventAn organic liquid designed to be used for a variety of purposes, including cleaning or degreasing of a variety of substrates, or thinning, dispersing or dissolving other organic materials.
-The term includes solvents used in institutional facilities, except for laboratory reagents used in analytical, educational, research, scientific or other laboratories.
-The term does not include solvents used in:(i) Cold cleaners.
+Multipurpose solvent—An organic liquid designed to be used for a variety of purposes, including cleaning or degreasing of a variety of substrates, or thinning, dispersing or dissolving other organic materials.

-(ii) Vapor degreasers.
+(II) Vapor degreasers.

-(iii) Conveyorized degreasers.
+(III) Conveyorized degreasers.

-(iv) Film cleaning machines.
+(IV) Film cleaning machines.

-(v) Solvents that are incorporated into or used exclusively in the manufacture or construction of the goods or commodities at the site of the establishment.
+(B) Solvents that are incorporated into or used exclusively in the manufacture or construction of the goods or commodities at the site of the establishment.

-Nail polishA clear or colored coating designed for application to the fingernails or toenails and including lacquers, enamels, acrylics, base coats and top coats.
+Nail polish—A clear or colored coating designed for application to the fingernails or toenails and including lacquers, enamels, acrylics, base coats and top coats.

-Nail polish removerA product designed to remove nail polish and coatings from fingernails or toenails.
+Nail polish remover—A product designed to remove nail polish and coatings from fingernails or toenails.

-Nonaerosol productA consumer product that is not dispensed by a pressurized spray system.
+Nonaerosol product—A consumer product that is not dispensed by a pressurized spray system.

-Noncarbon containing compoundA compound that does not contain carbon atoms.
+Noncarbon containing compound—A compound that does not contain carbon atoms.

 (ii) Marble.